patrickA25/COMP_4447_Final_Project/README.md

 ```python
 testing_coin_connection(CG)
 ```
+#### Overview
+This will test the API connection to CoinGecko, and will return weather or not the coneection is good.

 #### Inputes

 CG => This is the API key for CoinGecko.
 A free key can be apptaned by running ```CoinGeckoAPI()``` from the pycoingecko package.
 For more information please see API seciont of the documentation above.